brycelarkin13/employee-tracker/README.md

   Node.js, Inquirer, and MySQL packages.
 Start the application by running npm start at the root file.

   ## Usage
   After all dependencies have been installed, run npm start in the command line.
-User will be guided by several prompts to add data to the employee database.
+User will be guided by several prompts to add employee information to the employee database.

  ![Untitled_ May 13, 2022 12_31 AM](https://user-images.githubusercontent.com/84687238/168218412-8b2dd516-ef1d-4a14-8e89-ed128e0e40b6.gif)